SrzStephen/DisaVu/README.md

 ## Challenges we ran into

-### The Halariously bad OMAN building damage predictions.
+### The hilariously bad OMAN building damage predictions.

 We found that Omans building predictions were fantastic, damage... not so much.
 ![oman_blur](docs/oman_blur.png)